 Sleep Disorder Centre

 The Sleep Disorder Centre was established in 1992, and provides a comprehensive service in sleep medicine for the south east of England.
-It employs 25 staff, including three consultant physicians and nine technicians, supported by administrative staff and secretaries.
+It is one of the six largest centres in the UK.

 The centre diagnoses and treats all aspects of adult sleep medicine, but respiratory disorders during sleep constitute the largest part of the workload.
 These include: